Basic Laboratory/Industry Skills - LABS4060

 On successfully completing the module students will be able to:

-Make appropriate use of Health and Safety in the laboratory.
+Understand the key Health and Safety requirements when working in the laboratory.

 Use scientific method to test a hypothesis or theory.